cwil1/ICA-Experiments/README.md

 # Project Results
 Audio mixes are contained in the data folder.
+Original Audio Files are contained in the Original Audio folder.
 Results from the project are contained in the results folder.

 ## Experiments environments